 View staff biographies by clicking on their names below:

 - Eileen Searle, MPH, MS, RN/NP

-Dr. Foluso Agboola is a research associate at the Harvard School of Public Health.
+Dr. Foluso Agboola is a research fellow at the Harvard School of Public Health.
 Her background training is in medicine, quality improvement research, and public health.

 Paul Biddinger, MD, FACEP: Program Director

-Dr. Paul Biddinger is the Director of the Emergency Preparedness and Response Exercise Program (EPREP) at the Harvard School of Public Health and holds academic appointments at Harvard Medical School and at the Harvard School of Public Health.
-He is also the Director of Operations for Emergency Medicine and the Medical Director for Emergency Preparedness at Massachusetts General Hospital in Boston.
-Dr. Biddinger chairs the Massachusetts Medical Society’s Committee on Preparedness, and he is a medical officer for the MA-1 Disaster Medical Assistance Team (DMAT) in the National Disaster Medical System (NDMS) in the US Department of Health and Human Services (HHS).
+Dr. Paul Biddinger is the Vice Chairman for Emergency Preparedness in the Department of Emergency Medicine at Massachusetts General Hospital (MGH) in Boston.
+He is also the Medical Director for Emergency Preparedness at MGH and at Partners Healthcare.
+Dr. Biddinger additionally serves as the Director of the Emergency Preparedness and Response Exercise Program (EPREP) at the Harvard School of Public Health and holds appointments at Harvard Medical School and at the Harvard School of Public Health.
+Dr. Biddinger chairs the Massachusetts Medical Society’s Committee on Preparedness and serves as a medical officer for the MA-1 Disaster Medical Assistance Team (DMAT) in the National Disaster Medical System (NDMS) in the US Department of Health and Human Services (HHS).

-Dr. Biddinger has lectured nationally and internationally on topics of disaster medicine and preparedness.
-He has also authored numerous articles and book chapters on multiple topics related to emergency medical services and disaster medicine.
-Dr. Biddinger completed his undergraduate study in International Relations at Princeton University, attended medical school at Vanderbilt University, and completed his residency training in Emergency Medicine at Harvard.
+Dr. Biddinger is an active researcher in the field of emergency preparedness and has lectured nationally and internationally on topics of preparedness and disaster medicine.
+He has authored numerous articles and book chapters on multiple topics related to emergency medical services and disaster medicine.
+He completed his undergraduate study in international relations at Princeton University, attended medical school at Vanderbilt University, and completed residency training in emergency medicine at Harvard.